chriswood/ket2/README.md

+add send someone a private message add send a request to admin add email user/users feature
+AVATARS!!!
-add send someone a private message add send a request to admin add email user/users feature write bash script to rsync with server and touch wsgi file add admin section with view/edit users function AVATARS!!! round off post corners or something it's tacky add "conversations" or replies to posts ot something probably better add tests, even though it is "just" a website :) move anonymous check to decorator ro something
+add "conversations" or replies to posts ot something probably better add tests, even though it is "just" a website :) move anonymous check to decorator ro something
+Have homepage display list of who is logged in
+Revisit "logged in as" thing

+X- add admin section with view/edit users function
+X - write bash script to rsync with server and touch wsgi file X- implement posts
+X - display all posts
+X- round off post corners or something it's tacky
+X - add information section/"coming soon"
-X - Handle login/session
+X - make user form error display not jump to top on error X - Handle login/session
 X - add validated user to session
 X - check for validated user